Health Risks of PFAS in Drinking Water

 - High blood pressure

-- Cancer.
+- Cancer

-Identifying PFAS in Groundwater in Boulder County
+Identifying PFAS in Boulder County

-The extent of PFAS in groundwater in Boulder County is unknown.
-However, some private drinking water wells for homes in the Sugarloaf Fire Protection District and the Boulder Mountain Fire District have tested above the EPA’s health advisory, most likely due to historical use of firefighting foams that contain PFAS.
 To further explore other areas of possible contamination, Boulder County Public Health is working with the Colorado Department of Public Health and Environment (CDPHE) to conduct additional private well water testing.

-The eleven areas shown in the map have been identified as areas to further explore whether PFAS contamination is present and at what levels.
+The eleven areas shown in the map have been identified as areas to explore further whether PFAS contamination is present and at what levels.

 Free Private Well Testing